How Long Does it Take for Alcohol to Metabolize

 Because certain bodies absorb, break down, and eliminate alcohol differently, it is crucial that you know how your body metabolizes alcohol, and have an idea of how long it will take for this process to occur.
 This knowledge can help you avoid making poor decisions such as driving under the influence, drinking too much, or engaging in unsafe sex.

 This article will provide an in-depth look at how long it takes for alcohol to metabolize, what are the accompanying symptoms, and how to help an alcoholic friend go back to a sober life.
-If you or someone you know is suffering from an addiction and are looking for an alcohol detox, Beach House Recovery can help.
+If you or someone you know is suffering from an addiction and are looking for an alcohol detox Florida, Beach House Recovery can help.
 If you think you are an alcoholic or your friend may be suffering from an addiction, this article is for you.

 Alcohol and Your Body

 Alcohol is a drug composed of ethanol with an alcohol structured grouping, meaning a carbon atom of an alkyl group attached to an OH (hydroxyl) group.
 This depressant binds to nerve receptors and creates a numbing effect on your central nervous system (CNS), hindering its reception of neurotransmitter action impulses.
 This impedance of the CNS in turn effects: